Community Microfinance Small Business Lending

 Improve economic access in your community.

-Credit unions in the pilot have agreed to offer the program, which incorporates financial education and marketing support to members, improving the liklihood for success.
+Credit unions in the pilot have agreed to offer the program, which incorporates financial education and marketing support to members, improving the likelihood for success.
 Results from the pilot are shared with the marketplace to increase access and success for aspiring entrepreneurs.

 96% repayment rate